 Both of our operations and maintenance facilities are equipped with rooftop solar panels.
-You can see in real time how much energy those panels are generating on our dashboard.
 We recently replaced the HVAC (heating and air conditioning) system at our Pomona operations and maintenance facility with a high-efficiency system, including a thermoplastic white roof.
 This roof reflects away the hot Californian sun so that we need less energy to cool the building.
 We’ll soon do the same at our Arcadia facility.
 The bus washes that keep our buses shiny and white recycle the water, so there’s less waste.
 The diesel generators at our facilities have been replaced by CNG generators.

 All of the lighting fixtures at our City of Industry Park & Ride are LEDs, which use very little electricity.

 The American Public Transportation Association (APTA) has recognized Foothill Transit for reaching the Platinum Level, the highest recognition possible, in the APTA Sustainability Commitment Program.

 We are the first bus-only public transit system in North America to attain APTA’s Platinum Level for significant sustainability accomplishments.
 In fact, there are only five public transit systems in North America that have attained this top Platinum Level.
 Foothill Transit was a founding signatory of the APTA Sustainability Commitment in 2009, and received Gold Level recognition in 2015.
 Public transit systems and businesses who voluntarily participate in the APTA Sustainability Commitment program pledge to implement processes and actions that create continuous improvements in environmental, social, and economic sustainability.